9 Chilling Effects of Alcohol on the Digestive System

-Drinking too much alcohol can take a serious toll on your health, with widely documented side effects on the brain, heart, liver, pancreas, immune system, as well an increased risk of oral, esophageal, throat, liver and breast cancer.1 While multiple studies have investigated the long-term effects of alcohol on the gastrointestinal tract (GI), this topic has not been as widely covered in the mainstream media as other alcohol-related health repercussions.
-The GI tract comprises the esophagus, stomach, small intestine and large intestine (colon).2 These body parts are intrinsically linked and also interact with the pancreas and liver, which can be severely damaged by long-term alcohol use.
-Starting at the top of the GI tract, here is a summary of the devastating effects alcohol wreaks on the entire GI system.
+Drinking too much alcohol can take a serious toll on your health.
+There are widely documented side effects on the brain, heart, liver, pancreas and immune system.
+There’s also an increased risk of cancer throughout the body.1 Multiple studies have investigated the long-term effects of alcohol on the digestive system.
+However, this topic has not been as widely covered in the mainstream media as other alcohol-related health repercussions.

 In a meta-analysis of 222 studies comprising 92,000 light drinkers and 60,000 nondrinkers with cancer, light drinking was associated with a high risk of esophageal squamous cell carcinoma.
 This analysis showed an estimated 24,000 deaths from esophageal squamous cell carcinoma were attributable to light drinking.
-One has to keep in mind when alcohol use is self-reported, individuals may underestimate or underreport actual alcohol intake, which could mean higher drinking levels contributed to these cancer deaths.3
+One has to keep in mind when alcohol use is self-reported, individuals may underestimate or under-report actual alcohol intake.
+That could mean higher drinking levels contributed to these cancer deaths.3

 Esophageal varices (distended veins) impact the lower esophagus or the upper part of the stomach.
 This type of varices is particularly dangerous because increased pressure within the vein can cause them to burst, leading to a critical loss of blood.
 In people with alcohol- or obesity-related liver cirrhosis, varices can develop when blood flow through the liver is obstructed by scarring.
 The varices increase the pressure inside the portal vein, which carries blood from the intestines to the liver, a condition called portal hypertension.4